helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Continued the Async JavaScript & War section of Module 8 (Working with APIs) of Scrimba’s Frontend Developer Career Path.
 Now the only thing left for me to do to finish the section is the solo project.

 **Thoughts:** I got more practice in using API to build web projects, including games, and a refresher on async and await.

+---

+### Day 91: 2 April 2024.
+Tuesday

+**Today's Progress:**
+- Started the movie watchlist solo project for Module 8 (Working with APIs) of Scrimba’s Frontend Developer Career Path.
+I have completed all the required functionality, but have not properly styled the project yet.
+- Listened to Episode 153 of the Scrimba Podcast while working on the movie watchlist solo project.

+**Thoughts:** This solo project challenged me to apply everything I learned about HTML and JavaScript, including manipulating the DOM, fetching data from APIs, working with local storage, etc.